- What Is the Approach Wedge Loft?

 How High Should You Hit an Approach Wedge?

 The average distance of an approach wedge for most men will hover at around 90 yards, and women will average around 70 yards.
 How far they hit depends more on the skill of the golfer.
 For example, PGA Tour professionals can hit an average of 130 yards, and some can hit up to 150 yards.

 How Far Does an AW Golf Club Go?

-It is always tough to throw out numbers on how far a golf club goes because there are so many factors involved.
-Factors such as swing plane, swing speed, contact, and other various factors can come into play.
+It is always tough to determine how far a golf club goes because so many factors are involved.
+Factors such as:

 What Are Popular Uses for an AW Golf Club?